-SADAT: Turkey’s Shadow Army in Africa
+SADAT: Turkey’s Paramilitary Wings Take Flight in Africa

-SADAT Inc. International Defense Consultancy is a Turkish private security contractor, founded by former Gen. Adnan Tanrıverdiin 2012.
-Reports allege that SADAT presence exists in Syria and Iraq, in the form of paramilitary troops, training, and military ordnance procurement.
-Tanrıverdi was forced into retirement in 1996, due to Islamist affiliations.
-There is a close relationship with SADAT and the Turkish President Tayyip Erdogan.
+SADAT Inc. International Defense Consultancy is a Turkish private security contractor, founded by former Gen. Adnan Tanrıverdiin in 2012.
+Tanrıverdi had been forced into retirement in 1996, due to Islamist affiliations.
+Reports allege that SADAT is present in Syria and Iraq, in the form of paramilitary troops, training, and military ordnance procurement.
+There is a close relationship between SADAT and Turkish President Tayyip Erdogan.

-There are concerning allegations that SADAT has been involved in the training and aid of Salafist ideologies in the Middle East and Africa, in line with Tanriverdi’s views expressed as a columnist with Yeni Akit, a pro-Erdogan newspaper, sympathetic with Islamic extremist groups.
-An alleged 3,000 foreign fighters operating in Syria and Libya have received training from SADAT, while Michael Rubin from the American Enterprise Institute argues that ISIS and Al-Nusra members were part of the SADAT training operations.
-This creates an asymmetrical warfare tool, noticeable in Libya and a growing presence in the rest of Africa.
+There are concerning allegations that SADAT has been aiding and is involved in the training of Salafists in the Middle East and Africa.
+This would be in line with Tanriverdi’s views, which were expressed in Yeni Akit, a pro-Erdogan newspaper, sympathetic to Islamic extremist groups.
+An alleged 3,000 foreign fighters operating in Syria and Libya have received training from SADAT.
+Michael Rubin, from the American Enterprise Institute, argues that ISIS and al-Nusra members were part of the SADAT training operations.
+This creates an asymmetrical warfare tool, noticeable in Libya, and a growing Turkish presence in the rest of Africa.

-27th November 2019, Turkey signed a military cooperation deal with Libya which includes the provision of “guest personnel.”
-SADAT is implicated in the reports of alleged Syrian fighters in Libya, supporting UN-recognised Government of National Accord, denied by the Libyan government.
-This places Turkey’s backed SADAT forces against Russian security firm Wagner Group, who in comparison allegedly are backing Field-Marshal Khalifa Haftar’s Libyan National Army with mercenaries on the battlefield.
+On November 27, 2019, Turkey signed a military cooperation agreement with Libya which includes the provision of “guest personnel.”
+SADAT is implicated in the reports of alleged Syrian fighters in Libya, supporting the UN-recognised Government of National Accord (GNA).
+This places Turkey’s backed SADAT forces against the Russian Wagner Group, which is allegedly backing Field-Marshal Khalifa Haftar’s Libyan National Army (LNA) with mercenaries on the battlefield.

-A significant force, trained by SADAT, was sent to Libya which Ahmet K. Aytar claims consisted of former Daesh and Muslim Brotherhood members.
-The GNA consists of a mainly Muslim Brotherhood ideology of members, stimulated by a flow of fighters and Turkey’s drone army, the GNA has turned the tide in Libya.
+A significant force, trained by SADAT, was sent to Libya which some claim consisted of former Daesh and Muslim Brotherhood members.
+The GNA consists of a mainly Muslim Brotherhood ideology of members.
+Stimulated by a flow of fighters and Turkey’s drone army, the GNA has turned the tide in Libya.

-Tanriverdi has declared the intent to work closer with African countries for military training but has also previously argued that Turkey should support Islamic groups against state terrorism: “In addition, I think that discriminatory and foreign-backed state terrorism targeting Islamic groups in some critical regions of Africa such as the Central African Republic, Mali and Nigeria, and preventive measures [to protect those groups] should be studied carefully,” Tanrıverdi said.
+Tanriverdi has declared an intent to work closer with African countries for military training but has also previously argued that Turkey should support Islamic groups against state terrorism: “In addition, I think that discriminatory and foreign-backed state terrorism targeting Islamic groups in some critical regions of Africa such as the Central African Republic, Mali, and Nigeria, and preventive measures [to protect those groups] should be studied carefully,” Tanrıverdi said.

-Eren Ersozoglu is an analyst / contributor intern at Grey Dynamics.
-A former history graduate from Coventry University with a focus on links between terrorism and organised crime studying an MA in intelligence and security studies at Brunel University.
+Eren Ersozoglu is an analyst at Grey Dynamics.
+A former history graduate from Coventry University with a focus on links between terrorism and organised crime and intelligence and security studies graduate at Brunel University.